 If you’ve been following my writing for long, you’ve heard me mention that I mess up sometimes … well, okay, I mess up a lot.
 In my marriage, in raising my children, in my Spiritual life.

 God says do not envy … I do.
 Dr. James Dobson says not to yell at your children … I do.
 The Apostle Paul and a host of marriage experts admonish wives to show respect to our husbands … even when he doesn’t deserve it?
-I struggle with this one.
-Boy, do I struggle!
+Another one I struggle with!

 But I’m certain I’m not the only one who falls flat on her (or his) face occasionally … or maybe daily (Multiple times in a day, anyone?).